pablo-pnunez/ClusterExplanation/README.md

 # Description

-Repository with the code of the code of the paper entitled *"All-in-one picture: visual summary of items in a recommender system".*
+Repository with the code of the paper entitled *"All-in-one picture: visual summary of items in a recommender system".*

 # Cite

 ```Bibtex
 @article{perez2023all,